microsoft/sqlworkshops-sql2022workshop/sql2022workshop/06_TSQL/bit/readme.md

 ## Prerequisites

-- SQL Server 2022 Evaluation Edition
+- SQL Server 2022 Evaluation or Developer Edition
 - VM or computer with 2 CPUs and at least 8Gb RAM.
 - SQL Server Management Studio (SSMS).
 The latest 18.x build or 19.x build will work.